The lake parking lot, also known as the disappearing lake, is a popular picnic spot on Carmel. It is also a starting point for many trails.

 Map

-The lake parking lot is located in Mount Carmel National Park and Nature Reserve, not far from Beit Oren.
+The lake parking lot is in Mount Carmel National Park and Nature Reserve, near Beit Oren.
 The easiest way to reach it is by entering its name into Waze.

 Interactive map of the area: